bioinfoUQAM/mirLibSpark/README.md

 cp diffguide_ath.txt ../input
 ```
 Then users open and edit the file from your local computer, outside the Docker machine.
-Once the editing is done, do the following in mirLibSpark folder (root):
+Once the editing is done, do the following:
 ```
 mv ../input/diffguide_ath.txt .
 ```